Why Rent With Michael Trower Property Management

 Michael Trower Property Management have the largest selection of properties available, ranging from studio flats to luxury family homes.
 By registering your details we can match properties to your individual requirements.
 Hopefully, you will find your property straightaway, but if not, you can be alerted by text or email every time a new property becomes available.
 This gives you priority to view the property before it is publicly marketed.

-We aim to make moving as simple as possible for our tenants, we transfer the utility services on your behalf, and provide a moving in folder to keep all your documents together and a “Welcome to Your New Home” guidance booklet.
+Moving Company in New Rochelle aim to make moving as simple as possible for our tenants, we transfer the utility services on your behalf, and provide a moving in folder to keep all your documents together and a “Welcome to Your New Home” guidance booklet.

 Michael Trower Property Management are members of ARLA the Association of Residential Letting Agents, NAEA, the National Association for Estate Agents, who are bound by strict codes of conduct ensuring honesty and integrity.
 All clients’ money is fully insured and deposits are registered within the Tenancy Deposit Scheme.